This cozy apartment can be dropped onto existing buildings, and it only costs $11K

 “We were not hired for this project,” says Nico Viteri, the firm’s founder.
 “We developed it as a prototype of what we think is small and replicable solution to city and worldwide problems such as gentrification, unwanted urban sprawl, global warming, and more.”

 The home’s core frame is built of timber, and its outer layers are steel.
 In between, coconut fiber offers insulation.
-Even though it’s small, there’s still ample light thanks to its north-facing facade of clear glass, which offers unobstructed of Quito, Ecuador’s capital city, and nearby volcanoes.
+Even though it’s small, there’s still ample light thanks to its north-facing facade of clear glass, which offers unobstructed views of Quito, Ecuador’s capital city, and nearby volcanoes.
 Its southern facade is frosted glass, to offer privacy.
-Inside, things are a bit cramped, but there’s a small kitchen, lofted bed, bathroom (with a door!) storage area, and an open, dedicated spot for eating or hanging, complete with a fold-out plywood table.
+Inside, things are a bit cramped, but there’s a small kitchen, lofted bed, bathroom (with a door!) storage area, and an open, dedicated spot for eating or hanging out, complete with a fold-out plywood table.

 Crucially, the home isn’t really meant to be built just anywhere.
 While it could technically live on a concrete slab on a vacant lot, its design is intended to be placed on a rooftop, where it could hook into available water and energy lines (hence the name “parasitic”).
 Two to three of these dwellings could be placed on one small rooftop.
 The model you see here was constructed for a mere $11,000 for one of the firm’s partners, who is currently living inside.
 That’s inexpensive already, but it doesn’t take into account the potential cost benefits of scale.